Kajja/slash-a-node/README.md

 Install
 -------
-With Node.js on your machine, you do:
+With Node.js on your machine, do:
 ```js
 npm install slash-a-node --save
 ```